“How is the team feeling about our company being bought by our competitor?”

-You’ve probably already gathered feedback in some way, shape, or form, but maybe haven’t done it in a conscious and deliberate way, or considered the ins and outs of each.
+You’ve probably already gathered feedback in some way, shape, or form, but maybe haven’t done it in a conscious and deliberate way, or considered the ins and outs of each approach.

-In this article, I’ve drawn on my own experience working for a Fortune 500 company to highlight eight of the most effective methods I’ve used to gather feedback.
+In this article, draw on my own experience working for a various startups and Fortune 500 companies to highlight 8 of the most effective methods I’ve used to gather feedback down the years.

-I briefly describe them, outline the pros and cons of each, and rank some of their more important characteristics relative to each other (there's a useful table at the bottom).
+I briefly describe them, outline the pros and cons of each, and rank some of their more important characteristics relative to each other.

 NOTE: This article does NOT focus on giving feedback, such as providing performance feedback to a member of your team.
 You can find this covered in our article here.
 It also doesn’t go into significant detail on HOW to implement these employee feedback methods, but I do link off to relevant articles.

 - What Is Employee Feedback?

 - Why Is Employee Feedback So Important?